cobalthq/cobalt-product-public-docs/content/en/Getting started/planning.md

 - Special endpoints associated with your pages

 {{% alert title="Note" color="note" %}}
-If the only APIs in your assets populate dynamic web pages, you may not need to set up a separate API asset.
+If the only APIs in your assets populate web pages, you may not need to set up a separate API asset.
 We test such APIs as part of our tests of a Web asset.
 {{% /alert %}}

 ### Mobile